 Monitoring without an HRS is available as an advanced feature in sedated and stationary patients only.
 To enable the Acumen Hypotension Prediction Index (HPI) feature, an Acumen IQ finger cuff and HRS are both required.
-See Optional HRS on page 206.
+See Optional HRS on page 209.

-- 11. Vertically align both ends of the HRS and touch the on-screen zero button. - 12.
-Wait for indication that the HRS has been zeroed. - 13.
-Apply the heart end of the HRS to the patient at phlebostatic axis level by using an HRS clip.
+11. Apply the heart end of the HRS to the patient at phlebostatic axis level by using an HRS clip.